Cathedral of Christ the Saviour: Significant events

-In 2009 the cathedral was visited by Metropolitan Jonah (Paffhausen), former primate of the Orthodox Church in America, who celebrated the Liturgy with Patriarch Kirill I. Metropolitan Jonah later described the event, saying that even with a congregation of approximately 2,500, the vast church was only half full.
+In 2009, the cathedral was visited by Metropolitan Jonah (Paffhausen), former primate of the Orthodox Church in America, who celebrated the Liturgy with Patriarch Kirill I. Metropolitan Jonah later described the event, saying that even with a congregation of approximately 2,500, the vast church was only half full.
 About 16 bishops attended the ordination of a new bishop that day.

 On February 21, 2012, Russian feminist punk rock group Pussy Riot staged a guerrilla performance in the cathedral in protest against Vladimir Putin, singing "Mother of God, please banish Putin!"
-Five members of the band participated in the said performance.
+Five members of the band participated in the performance.
 Three members were identified, while the other two fled Russia.
 Those three members, Yekaterina Samutsevich, Maria Alyokhina and Nadezhda Tolokonnikova, were jailed for hooliganism.

+On 26 November 2025, in the Hall of Church Councils, Russian actor and poet Vadim Dzyuba delivered a speech in support of political prisoners during a concert marking the 130th anniversary of Sergei Yesenin.